-With traditional Medicare HMO Plans, they have a more extensive network of care providers.
-You generally must receive health care and services from providers in the plan’s network, except for emergency care, out-of-area urgent care, and/or out-of-area dialysis.
+With Medicare HMO Plans, you generally must receive health care and services from providers in the plan’s network, except for emergency care, out-of-area urgent care, and/or out-of-area dialysis.
 As part of coordinating your health care, you will be able to choose to have a primary care physician who would then refer you to providers and specialists participating in your Medicare HMO plan.

 In most HMO Plans, prescription drugs are usually covered, but you can always confirm by asking the plan if your specific prescription is covered.
 To see a specialist, most HMO Plans require a referral except for certain services, such as yearly screening mammograms, that do not require a referral.

 A Medicare PPO Plan typically has a large network of physicians, health care providers, and hospitals that you can choose from to receive medical services and remain in-network.
 While each plan has flexibility that allows you to receive care from providers and hospitals that are not in-network, it will typically cost you more and you will have to pay the out-of-pocket expense associated with the service.

 Can I join, switch or drop a plan?

 - Initial Enrollment Period.
 When you first become eligible for Medicare, you can join a plan.

 - Annual Election Period.
 From October 15 – December 7 each year, you can join, switch or drop a plan.
 Your coverage will begin on January 1 (as long as the plan gets your request by December 7).